-Similar to the My Baby Today app, this app is packed with advice for new parents on everything from stages of development to activities for newborns, and you don't have to register.
-It links through to the What to Expect website where you can find additional information.
-There are also parenting group forums you can join, although a lot of them are based in the USA.
+Similar to the My Baby Today app, this is packed with advice for new parents on everything from developmental stages to activities for newborns, and you don't have to register.
+It links through to the What to Expect website, where you can find additional information.
+There are also parenting group forums you can join, although a lot of them are based in the US.

-Our parents found this app and the My Baby Today app really useful for reference, especially when out and about or looking for a quick answer.
-And if you're out and about with your baby a lot, take a look at our advice and reviews of baby carriers and slings.
+Our parents found this and the My Baby Today app really useful for reference, especially when out and about or looking for a quick answer.

 iBaby Activity Tracker - around £1.30

-The first of two baby tracking apps we've looked at, you can log when your baby eats, sleeps, uses their nappy and takes medicine, as well as recording their growth.
-This information can be shared by email with other caregivers or family members.
+The first of two baby tracking apps we've looked at.
+You can log when your baby eats, sleeps, uses their nappy and takes medicine, as well as recording their growth.
+You can share this information by email with other caregivers or family members.

 Baby Connect - around £3

-Also designed for logging your babies activities and growth, this more expensive app has more capabilities, such as recording and sharing photos, health information such as temperature and visits to the doctor, your baby's mood and extra activities.
-Again, this can all be shared by email or by logging in online - the app will sync information on all devices.
+Also designed for logging your baby's activities and growth, this more expensive app has more capabilities, such as recording and sharing photos, health information such as temperature and visits to the doctor, your baby's mood and extra activities.
+Again, you can share all this by email or by logging in online - the app will sync information on all devices.

-Our parents said both apps were a very useful and nice way to keep a record of you babies early years, although some felt you could spend too much time on them!
-Essentially it's down to preference - as the Baby Connect app is more expensive compared to the iBaby Activity Tracker app, it's worth getting the free trial versions of both first.
+The parents we spoke to said both apps were a very useful and nice way to keep a record of you bay's early years, although some felt you could spend too much time on them.
+Essentially it's down to preference - as the Baby Connect app is more expensive cthan the iBaby Activity Tracker app, it's worth getting the free trial versions of both first.

 Keep a close eye on your baby with the best baby monitor.